GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

   - Performance should be better than the current system.
   - The cost of tracing should be born as much as possible in the trace consumers and *not* by the trace producers.
-    - NOTE: An instance of this is that the computation to *render* a log should be paid by the consumer, not the producer.
+    - NOTE: An example of this principle is that the computation to *render* a log should be paid by the consumer, not the producer.
   - The cost of tracing should be *pay as you go* as much as possible:
     - few/zero computation costs for *any* traces we have disabled